davidbrowne/dsga/README.md

 Current version: `v0.3.0`

 ***All the vector and matrix functionality is implemented***.
-While there are many tests, there are many more to write for both the vectors and the matrices, but primarily for matrix functions and operators.
+While eventually there will likely be even more tests, all that is missing for basic test coverage are tests of the matrix free functions.

 ## Usage